joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 prefix sharing works: a common prompt prefix lives in the cache once and several sequences point at it.

-The four knobs that come up in this area are worth separating:
+Meaning three is the ubatch, and it is the one this post is really about.
+The four knobs in this area are worth separating first:

 - `-np` limits how many conversations can be alive at once.
 This is the one closest to the training meaning of batch.
 - `-c` sets how many token positions the KV cache can hold.
 - `-b` sets the largest list of token slots you are allowed to hand to a single `llama_decode()` call.
+This is meaning two.
-- `-ub` sets how many token positions go through the network in one physical forward pass.
+- `-ub` sets how many token positions go through the network in one forward pass.
+This is meaning three.

 The last two are the pair that confused me.
-The header comments in `include/llama.h` distinguish them like this:
+The u is for micro, and the header comments in `include/llama.h` distinguish them like this:

 ```c
 uint32_t n_batch;   // logical maximum batch size that can be submitted to llama_decode